HoldenCaulfieldRye/caffe/RUN.md

 1. train redbox positives
-   -> scrape tasks
+   -> scraping
       -> does zones help scraping?
-         -> yes if: ¬[¬zone & scrape]
 	 -> yes if: num cases [¬zone & scrape] == 0
-	    NO!
+	    NO! cf sales_22-10-2014.txt
-      -> include other Redbox as well so no overfit on Redbox for flag detection
-	 -> throw in 2485 others
+      -> added 26,354 redbox positives
-	    tail and not perfect ones to reduce mislab chances -> throw in Bluebox/raw_data/dump
+         and 2485 redbox others to avoid overfit on redbox img -> tail and not perfect ones to reduce mislab chances -> threw it in Bluebox/raw_data/dump, deleted jpgs in CorrRedbox -> copied to graphic08 too

+NEXT:
+   -> CAREFUL!!
+      -> maybe overfitting on redbox img style
-      -> delete jpgs in CorrRedbox
+         -> have only Bluebox in val
+	 -> hack: remove Redbox from test.txt
+	    replace val.txt with test.txt in train_val.prototxt
+	    train with -weights task/scrape/etc
+	    ASK RAZ!

+2. train joint misaligned

 DATA ISSUES: